Sapronosis

 A sapronosis is an infectious disease caused by an organism that is able to live and reproduce in the soil or an other abiotic environment, and infects a living host directly from that environment.
-One widely-known example of a sapronosis is Legionnaire's disease.
+One widely-known example of a sapronosis is Legionnaires' disease.
 Approximately a third of all known disease organisms are sapronoses.
 Almost all fungal infections are sapronoses, but there are no known sapronotic viruses.

 Occupation often plays a role in sapronoses: people working with the soil, such as farmers or gardeners, are often at particularly high risk.
 Sporotrichosis, a fungal sapronosis, is for example sometimes known as "rose handler's disease".

 Sapronoses pose unique public health challenges.
 Because they can persist in the environment outside of any living host, they are difficult to control or eradicate.
 Their spread is also not subject to threshold host density.
 Sapronotic outbreaks are typically caused by a common source material, can be stopped by removing that material.
 For example, an outbreak of sporotrichosis that affected more than 3000 South African miners was stopped by removing wood in which the fungus was living.